How you can apply the principles of biophilic design to your office space

 Designing an office space that promotes health and wellness might not be at the forefront of your mind, but there are good reasons to consider how your office space makes your employees feel.
 Incorporating natural elements as the central focus points of your design can minimize the number of sick days your employees take, increase productivity and even decrease employee turnover.
 People naturally enjoy coming to work in a calming environment that promotes well being and good health.
 This can translate to thousands of dollars saved over the course of a year for a larger organization with many employees on site.

-A biophilic interior design is one that incorporates natural elements as central parts of the design to help employees feel connected with nature.
-Check out our recent blog on How To to find out more about what biophilia is and what the principles of biophilic design are.
+A biophilic interior design is one that incorporates natural elements as central parts of the design to help employees and sometimes customers feel connected with nature.
+Check out our recent blog on How To Incorporate Indoor Landscaping Into Your Designs to find out more about what biophilia is and what the principles of biophilic design are.
 Keeping these elements in mind as you plan your commercial space can influence many aspects of the building process, including placement of key elements like windows, light fixtures and how plumbing systems will be put into power water features or feed plants.

 One of the best ways to incorporate plants in a visually striking way within a commercial space is a living green wall.
 This is a garden that grows vertically along a portion of a wall or the full surface of a wall.
 A living green wall creates a large focal point and allows for a lot of plant life to be incorporated into a small space.
 When incorporated into a communal space, like a break room or entryway, the green wall can be enjoyed by any employee at their convenience.